First white child

 The birth of the first white child is a concept that marks the establishment of a European colony in the New World.

 Americas

+Vinland

 Snorri Thorfinnsson is the first person of European descent believed to have been born in the Americas apart from Greenland.
-The site of his birth is not known, but scholars believe it may have been at any of Buzzards Bay, Massachusetts, Long Island Sound, the Bay of Fundy, or L’Anse aux Meadows.
+The site of his birth is not known, but scholars believe it may have been at any of Buzzards Bay, Massachusetts, the Long Island Sound, the Bay of Fundy, or L’Anse aux Meadows.

 Canada

 Jonathan Guy, the son of Newfoundland settler Nicholas Guy, was the first child born to English parents in Canada, and one of the first born in any part of North America within a permanent settlement.
 He was born on 27 March 1613 in Cuper's Cove, a settlement that has been continuously occupied since 1610 and where his family remained long after his birth.
 Some accounts of the legendary Sheila NaGeira place her firstborn at Carbonear in the 16th century.

 Hélène Desportes is often cited as the first white child born in New France.
 She was probably born in 1620, to Pierre Desportes and Françoise Langlois, although there is some disagreement about whether she had actually been born in France before her family's arrival in the colony in 1614.
 Hélène's first cousin Eustache Martin was born in October 1621 in Quebec to Abraham Martin and Marguerite Langlois.